AFLplusplus/AFLplusplus/qemu_mode/README.md

 can be useful when compiling QEMU on a different system than the one you're planning to run the fuzzer on and is most often used with the HOST variable.

+Note: when targetting the i386 architecture, on some bianries the forkserver handshake may fail due to the lack of reversed memory.
+Fix it with

+export QEMU_RESERVED_VA=0x1000000

 Note: if you want the QEMU helper to be installed on your system for all users, you need to build it before issuing 'make install' in the parent directory.